Winter Programs

 Learn tennis indoors this winter with our team of expert coaches.
-Our programs are designed to provide students with a technical foundation that will allow them to maximize their potential as recreational or competitive players.
+We offer programs for beginner and more experienced players at multiple Vancouver locations.
 Winter programs run from January to April.

-Registration takes place through the City of Vancouver's online recreation and activity registry
+Registration takes place through the City of Vancouver's online recreation portal.

 Mini Fundamentals (4-5.6 yrs)